ROHAN0011/KodeKloud_Engineer_Task_Solutions/DevOps Engineer/Persistent Volumes in Kubernetes.md

 ```
 vi /tmp/pvc.yaml
 ```
-In Vi editor paste below script (check & do changes some requied places as per your task like name)
+In Vi editor paste below script (check & do changes some requied places as per your task like names, storage, path etc.)
 ```
 ---
 apiVersion: v1